 UV lithography and chemical wet etch of silicon dioxide with buffered hydrofluoric acid (CAUTION27).

-Use an oxidized, low resistivity silicon substrate.
+Use an oxidized (0.5 micrometers), low resistivity (1-10 Ω-cm) silicon substrate.
+The substrate size is 25 mm wide, 50 mm long, and 0.5 mm thick.

 Fill a glass beaker with acetone (enough to submerge the sample), place the sample in the acetone filled beaker, and sonicate for 5 min in a water bath sonicator (CAUTION28)